prisma/prisma-examples/databases/cockroachdb/README.md

 ## 4. Configure the database connection URL

-Prisma will use the `DATABASE_URL` environment variable in `.env` in the `cockroachdb` folder to connect to the database.
+Prisma uses the `DATABASE_URL` environment variable in `.env` in the `cockroachdb` folder to connect to the database.

 Create the file: